ba-group-projects/ml-lol-shiny-app/README.md

 ![banner image](https://wallpaperaccess.com/full/2379009.jpg)

-# Machine Learnin R Shiny App
+# Machine Learning R Shiny App
 An interactive web app that predicts the winner of a League of Legends match through Decision Tree and Random Forest models.

 ## Table of Contents